 Building Trust with Clients from the First Meeting: Scripts + Touchpoint Systems

-Trust grows faster when clients can see your plan, your cadence, and your standards in writing.
+Trust grows faster when clients can see your plan, cadence, and standards in writing.

 Why Trust Breaks Early